 This paper engages students to further their knowledge of the basic vocabulary and structures of French.
-The teaching methodology is student-centred, with the lecturer acting as facilitator, and the ultimate goal of this paper is to make the students independent users of French.
+The teaching methodology is student-centered, with the lecturer acting as facilitator, and the ultimate goal of this paper is to make the students independent users of French.

 |Paper title||Introductory French 2|